-2021; Long et al. 2021) makes it all the more important to understand the mechanisms that could contribute to total Southern Ocean uptake of contemporary and anthropogenic carbon.
-A $\Delta p CO_2$ during formation that is near or above zero indicates that SAMW does not contribute to the total Southern Ocean contemporary carbon uptake during formation.
-It is clear from observed accumulation of anthropogenic carbon interior in the ocean interior (Sabine et al. 2004; Mikaloff Fletcher et al. 2006; Sabine and Tanhua 2010; Gruber et al. 2019a) that SAMW is important for the storage of anthropogenic carbon and export to the ocean interior, but the modeling work that has sought to elucidate whether SAMW accumulates anthropogenic carbon through surface or interior processes has not had robust observations for validation (Iudicone et al. 2011; Groeskamp et al. 2016).
-Here we provide both the mean biogeochemical properties and their distribution with respect to water mass density that can be used to validate model property distributions and representation of contemporary carbon fluxes, thereby improving future estimates of the magnitude and mechanisms of anthropogenic carbon uptake.
+Recent work attempting to constrain the magnitude of wintertime outgassing in the Southern Ocean (Gray et al. 2018; Bushinsky et al. 2019; Mackay and Watson 2021; Sutton et al. 2021; Long et al. 2021) makes it all the more important to understand the mechanisms that could contribute to total Southern Ocean uptake of contemporary and anthropogenic carbon.
+A Δp CO2 during formation that is near or above zero indicates that SAMW does not contribute to the total Southern Ocean contemporary carbon uptake during formation.
+Given the increase in atmospheric pCO2 from anthropogenic emissions, it is likely that these waters would have been a pre-industrial source of carbon to the atmosphere and the current near-zero $\Delta p CO_2$ represents an anthropogenic carbon sink.
+It is clear from observed accumulation of anthropogenic carbon in the ocean interior (Sabine et al. 2004; Mikaloff Fletcher et al. 2006; Sabine and Tanhua 2010; Gruber et al. 2019a) that SAMW is important for the storage of anthropogenic carbon and export to the ocean interior, but the modeling work that has sought to elucidate whether SAMW accumulates anthropogenic carbon through surface or interior processes has not had robust observations for validation (Iudicone et al. 2011; Groeskamp et al. 2016).
+Here we provide both the mean biogeochemical properties and their distribution with respect to water mass density that can be used to validate model property distributions and representation of contemporary carbon fluxes, thereby improving future estimates of the magnitude and mechanisms of anthropogenic carbon uptake and partitioning of uptake between surface and interior processes.

-3.3 Spatial and interannual variability of SAMW formation properties
+3.4 Spatial and interannual variability of SAMW formation properties

 Almost 15 years of Argo observations have provided invaluable information about strong interannual and spatial variability of SAMW physical properties.
-Argo observations have revealed that the strong wintertime MLD anomalies in the Pacific, Indian, and Atlantic sectors that develop in some years and are associated with SAM and ENSO tend to be out of phase in the western and eastern parts of ocean sectors (Meijers et al. 2019; Tamsitt et al. 2020; Cerovečki and Meijers 2021).
-In years with anomalously strong formation of colder and denser varieties of SAMW in the eastern parts of the Indian and Pacific sectors, the formation of warmer and lighter varieties of SAMW in the western part of both ocean sectors is anomalously weak, enhancing the net cooling and densification in each ocean sector.
+Argo observations have revealed that the strong wintertime MLD anomalies in the Pacific, Indian, and Atlantic sectors that develop in some years , and are associated with SAM and ENSO, tend to be out of phase in the western and eastern parts of ocean sectors (Meijers et al. 2019; Tamsitt et al. 2020; Cerovečki and Meijers 2021).
+In years with anomalously strong formation of colder and denser varieties of

+SAMW in the eastern parts of the Indian and Pacific sectors, the formation of warmer and lighter varieties of SAMW in the western part of both ocean sectors is anomalously weak, enhancing the net cooling and densification in each ocean sector.
 Conditions reverse in years with the preferential formation of warmer and lighter varieties of SAMW (Cerovečki and Meijers 2021).
 Anomalies that develop in the western part of one ocean sector can subsequently be advected by the ACC to arrive approximately one year later to the eastern SAMW formation region of the same ocean sector (Meijers et al. 2019; Cerovečki et al. 2019).
-This pattern of an east-west dipole in MLD anomalies and propagation of strong anomalies is evident in the BSOSE Aug-Sept. time-mean MLD (Figure 6).
+This pattern of an east-west dipole in MLD anomalies and propagation of strong anomalies is evident in the BSOSE Aug-Sept time-mean MLD (Figure 6).
 During the 2013-2019 period of BSOSE model simulation analyzed here, the strongest MLD anomalies developed in 2016 when a strong El Niño event coincided with a strong positive SAM early in the year (Figure 6a).
 By austral winter 2016, both indexes transitioned to strongly negative (Meijers et al. 2019).
 The in-phase atmospheric modes resulted in anomalously deep and cold wintertime mixed layers in the central Pacific, and anomalously shallow and warm mixed layers in the southeast Pacific (Meijers et al. 2019; Cerovečki et al. 2019).